Skip to content

 mcp-scan analyzes server configurations — it calls tools/list twice and compares results to detect mutations, checks tool names for shadowing and typosquatting, and flags exfiltration risks.

-This scanner connects to each server via MCP protocol, discovers tools, and scans tool descriptions, parameter schemas, and response patterns using YARA rules.
+This scanner connects to each server via MCP protocol, discovers tools, and scans tool descriptions, parameter schemas, and response patterns using pattern rules.

 It discovered 433 tools (average 13.1 per server) and flagged 27 patterns across 10 servers.

 Review.
-I reviewed all 27 of Cisco’s detections and spot-checked mcp-scan’s 116 findings.
+I reviewed all 27 of Cisco’s detections and triaged mcp-scan’s 37 findings on the 33-server set.

-For each Cisco detection, I checked the actual tool description to see whether the matched pattern was a genuine concern, designed functionality, or a false positive.
+For each detection I checked the actual tool description or config to see whether the matched signal was a genuine concern, designed functionality, or a false positive.
+Each mcp-audit finding got a 4-way verdict: detected correctly, security-relevant, exploitable, harness-artifact.

-The results are documented in the false positive analysis.
+The results are documented in the false positive analysis and the coverage comparison .

 Small sample caveat.
-33 servers is a small sample.
+33 local servers is a small sample.

 Hasan et al. (2025) scanned 1,899 MCP servers and found 5.5% tool poisoning with more sophisticated analysis methods.

-My results should be read as “what two OSS scanners catch on a 33-server sample,” not as a definitive vulnerability rate for the MCP ecosystem.
+My results should be read as “what these scanners catch on this corpus,” not as a definitive vulnerability rate for the MCP ecosystem.

 Every security audit has blind spots.
 These are the ones that matter most for interpreting these results.